molinfo-vienna/AutoSOM/README.md

 The `OUTPUT_PATH` is the path where the output (annotated) data as well as the log file will be written.

 The `TYPE` indicates whether the input data contains SMILES of InChIs.
 Please choose between `smiles` and `inchi`.

+### Sandbox

+You can use the `sandbox` Jupyter Notebook to visualize your results.
+For this, you'll first need to install the `ipykernel` and `ipywidgets` packages with pip.